Allow Hillgoers to journey with you across Scotland’s extraordinary landscape. Our highly qualified mountain leaders offer:

 Contact Hillgoers to book a bespoke hill fishing adventure.

-Hillgoers are based near Banchory and most of our walks depart from Ballater or Braemar area.
+Hillgoers are based near Banchory and most of our walks depart from Ballater or Braemar area but we love to walk anywhere in Scotland.
 If you have any questions about our events or services please get in touch.